Merkel wants ambitious overhaul of euro zone in 2-3 years

 EU leaders are due to meet in mid-December to discuss changes to the rules governing their common currency, including closer coordination of economic policies.

-Merkel set out four elements in her speech, including harmonizing financial market regulation, closer fiscal and economic policy integration, and steps to ensure greater democratic legitimacy for decisions taken at the European level.
+Merkel set out four elements in her speech, including harmonising financial market regulation, closer fiscal and economic policy integration, and steps to ensure greater democratic legitimacy for decisions taken at the European level.

 Despite her push for a “deeper” union, Merkel made clear that she did not want a two-speed Europe, dividing members of the currency bloc from those EU members which do not use the euro.